How Much Does a Wet Room Cost?

 Wet Room Installation Cost

-The cost of a wet room is on average around £4,000 – £7,000.
+The average cost of a wet room installation is around £4,000 – £7,000 and will usually take around 4 to 7 days.

 Wet rooms are fast becoming a desirable feature to have in homes and can even add a considerable amount of value to your home.
 You should try to keep the design similar to the rest of your home, as it could look out of place.